-On the plant side, resistance to B. cinerea is dominated by quantitative and highly polygenic resistance, with no evidence for qualitative resistance {Rowe 2008; Corwin 2016}.
-A model pathosystem for studying quantitative interactions is the tomato-B. cinerea system, where the pathogen causes crop loss due to both pre- and post-harvest infection.
-Resistance to B. cinerea is a quantitative trait in tomato, with identified tomato QTLs each explaining up to 15% of phenotypic variation for lesion size on stems {Finkers 2007}.
+A model pathosystem for studying quantitative host-pathogen interactions during domestication is the tomato-B. cinerea system, where the pathogen causes crop loss due to both pre- and post-harvest infection.
+Resistance to B. cinerea is a quantitative trait in tomato as with most other speices, with identified tomato QTLs each explaining up to 15% of phenotypic variation for lesion size on stems {Finkers 2007}{Rowe 2008; Corwin 2016}.
 Tomato is a model system for study of the impact of domestication upon plant physiology and resistance {Panthee 2010; Bergougnoux 2014; Tanksley 2004; Bai 2007}.
-This includes evidence that tomato domestication has altered the circadian clock phase {Muller 2016}, which can modulate resistance to B. cinerea {Sauerbrunn 2004; Weyman 2006; Bhardwaj 2011}.
-Further, B. cinerea infection can influence the amplitude of circadian oscillations in clock gene expression {Windram 2012}, and both the plant and pathogen clocks impact B. cinerea virulence {Hevia 2015}.
+This includes evidence that tomato domestication has altered the circadian clock phase {Muller 2016}, which can modulate resistance to B. cinerea {Sauerbrunn 2004; Weyman 2006; Bhardwaj 2011}{Hevia 2015}.
 This suggests that host plant domestication within tomato can alter traits known to influence B. cinerea resistance from other systems.
-Thus, the tomato-B. cinerea pathosystem allows us to directly test how genetic variation in a generalist pathogen may be influenced by domestication in a crop plant.
+Thus we are using the tomato-B. cinerea pathosystem us to directly measure the interaction of crop domestication with genetic variation in a generalist pathogen to better understand the evolution of this pathosystem.

-In this study, we conducted genome-wide association (GWA) in B. cinerea to test how it broadly responds to host phenotypic variation, and more specifically to domestication.
+In this study, we infected 91 genetically diverse B. cinerea isolates on a collection of domestic, Latin name, and wild tomato, Latin name, and measured lesion size.
 We examined the contributions of tomato variation, domestication, and B. cinerea genetic variation to lesion size in on detached leaves.
-Lesion size of B. cinerea is a quantitative trait, controlled by genetics in both the plant and the pathogen {Rowe 2008}.
-In our analysis of lesion images at 72 hours post inoculation, both host and pathogen genotypes contribute to virulence.
-Our findings suggest that individual isolates are generalists across tomato genotypes and across domestication in Solanum.
-A subset of single isolates, however, are sensitive to tomato domestication.
-We do not find evidence for host specialization; B. cinerea isolates collected from tomato tissues are not within the most-virulent isolates on tomato.
+Lesion size of B. cinerea is a quantitative trait that was controlled by plant domestication status, plant genotype and pathogen genotype.
+We did not find evidence for host specialization; B. cinerea isolates collected from tomato tissues are not within the most-virulent isolates on tomato.
+Our findings that while all individual isolates are generalists across across domestication in Solanum, a subset of single isolates are sensitive to tomato domestication.
+We then conducted genome-wide association (GWA) in B. cinerea to test identify the pathogen loci where genetic variation is sensitive to host phenotypic variation, and more specifically to domestication.
 At the genetic level, virulence of B. cinerea is highly quantitative, with hundreds of significant SNPs with small effect sizes associated with lesion area on each tomato genotype.
+Importantly, there are a subset of loci in the pathogen that are critically sensitive to domestication in the crop and could be tools for improved breeding as well as to interrogate how domestication in tomato has influenced generalist pathogen resistance.

 Methods